binarymind/jquery-navigate/README.md

 <script type="text/javascript" src="url/to/navigate.js" ></script>
 ```

-after the include to jquery (1.7+) and the plugin will ajax-navigate automaticaly any link :
+after the include to jquery (1.7+) and the plugin will ajax-navigate automaticaly in your website.

+Here are now the optional customization :

 ```html
 <a href="myUrl" ajax-content="any selector" ajax-target="any selector" title="my title">link</a>